godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

        // Child
        GetNode(TargetPath); // Use parent-defined NodePath.

-These options hide the source of accesses from the child node.
+These options hide the points of access from the child node.
 This in turn keeps the child **loosely coupled** to its environment.
 One can re-use it in another context without any extra changes to its API.